-Treacher Collins syndrome, also known as mandibulofacial dysostosis, is an autosomal dominant genetic abnormality and results from bilateral malformations of 1st and 2nd branchial arches.
+Treacher Collins syndrome, also known as mandibulofacial dysostosis, is an autosomal dominant genetic abnormality and results from bilateral malformations of first and second branchial arches (see branchial apparatus).

 The incidence is estimated at approximately 1 in 50,000 live births, with 60% of cases being sporadic, and 40% having a family history of the condition 1.

-Abnormalities in the structures derived from the first and second pharyngeal pouch, groove, and arch.
+Patients have dysmorphic structures derived from the first and second pharyngeal pouch, groove, and arch.
 Conductive hearing defects are present.